CorporateClash/public/privacy.md

 When you link your Corporate Clash account to Google or another sign-in provider, or use the "sign in with..." feature, we receive some of your data from the sign-in provider, such as your name, email, and a unique identifier.
 This data will only be used to associate the account you have with the sign-in provider to your Corporate Clash account in order to provide the account linking and "sign in with..." feature.
 We will never sell or export this information to anyone other than transmitting it via our data processors (detailed below) in order to store the data in a database or transfer it to your browser.

 Your use of the feature is contengent on accepting the terms of service and privacy policy of the sign-in provider.
 You are not required to use this feature to access the main service.

+### signining in and linking with third-party websites

+We partner with certain third-party websites to allow you to log in to them with your Corporate Clash account and provide information on your account to them - this might includes data such as your toon's look, name, progress, etc, as well as personal data, such as the username or email associated with your account.
+This can be initiated from the third-party's website.

 ### Data Processors